AP® Calculus BC Exam Format

 Section II of the exam comprises free-response questions based on the 10 course units, requiring essay responses.
 The College Board® does not specify the relative weight of each unit in the FRQ section.
 However, analysis of past exams reveals that units 9 and 10 consistently appear in the FRQs, with unit 6 also being prominently featured.
 To best prepare, practice with past FRQs from the College Board to become familiar with the common patterns and question types.

-In this section, you will need to solve problems and clearly demonstrate each step of your solution, as grading follows a step-marking method.
+In this section, you must solve problems and clearly demonstrate each step of your solution, as grading follows a step-marking method.
 At the beginning of the exam, it is advisable to read through all the questions to strategize which to address first and which to save for later.
-Aim to allocate about 10–12 minutes per question, ensuring you have approximately 30 minutes at the end to tackle any challenging problems and to review your answers.
+Aim to allocate about 10–12 minutes per question, ensuring you have approximately 30 minutes to tackle challenging problems and review your answers.

-The AP Calculus BC exam is challenging.
-Following a disciplined study schedule with the exam format knowledge at hand, along with the right resources, such as UWorld AP Calculus BC practice questions will certainly help you ace the exam.
+The AP Calculus BC exam structure is challenging.
+Following a disciplined study schedule with the AP Calc BC exam format knowledge, along with the right resources, such as UWorld AP Calculus BC practice questions, will help you ace the exam.

 If you are curious to learn more, check out our article on how to answer AP Calculus BC FRQ.
 We have included a few sample questions with step-by-step instructions on solving them.